jamiewilbraham/azure-docs/articles/cognitive-services/Face/Face-API-How-to-Topics/HowtoIdentifyFacesinImage.md

 # Example: Identify faces in images

 This guide demonstrates how to identify unknown faces by using PersonGroup objects, which are created from known people in advance.
-The samples are written in C# by using the Azure Cognitive Services Face API client library.
+The samples are written in C# by using the Azure Cognitive Research Technologies Face API client library.

 ## Preparation